jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.9
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Building out BIGIP2 is going to be similar.
-However, the declaration is slightly different, BIGIP1 and BIGIP2 have some device specific items, like Self-IPs.
+However, the declaration is slightly different; BIGIP1 and BIGIP2 have some device-specific items, like Self-IPs.
 These small differences are prime examples of solutions that templatize exceptionally well.
 We could have used Parameters in Postman or other templating tools that an Orchestrator may provide (like Jinja2 in Ansible).

 ..
-Note:: iControlLX packages are device configuration objects that sync across clustered BIG-IP, however since we are creating our cluster with DO we need to install it on BIGIP2 as well.
+Note:: iControlLX packages are device configuration objects that sync across clustered BIG-IP, however since we are creating our cluster with DO, we need to install it on BIGIP2 as well.

 Progress through **Module 2 Postman Steps 7-11**, remember to select your file for the upload step.